SanderLedegen/2d-platformer-ecs/README.md

 ## Description

+**For a more lengthy explanation, you can read the [post](https://sanderl.be/posts/2d-platformer-ecs/) I wrote about this on my website.**

 A 2D platformer written in TypeScript using the ECS (Entity Component System) pattern.
 The concepts used are greatly inspired by the [online course](https://www.youtube.com/watch?v=s99UDGdYIUE&list=PL_xRyXins84_Jf-aCh7chj47HR4oZLPwK)